-Liquidity stress test results are computed by Liquidity and Treasury Reporting and Analysis (LTRA) team based on the standards described in the Group Liquidity Stress Testing Methodology.
-Stress models and parameters are adjusted to cover local market and product specifications, which are reviewed and validated by APAC Liquidity Risk Management (LRM) in its capacity as an independent risk unit, and approved at the local ALCO.
-Stress tests results are discussed regularly in the local ALCO, where local Branch Management Board (BmB) members are also members of ALCO.
+Liquidity stress test results are computed by Liquidity and Treasury Reporting and Analysis (LTRA) team.
+Stress models and parameters are adjusted to cover local market and product specifications, which are reviewed and validated by APAC Liquidity Risk Management (LRM) in its capacity as an independent risk unit and approved at the local ALCO.
+Stress tests results are discussed regularly in the local ALCO, where local Branch Management Board (BMB) members are also members of ALCO.
 Liquidity stress testing models (including all applicable assumptions) are reviewed at least annually to ensure that all stress parameters are sufficiently severe and remain relevant to DB Colombo.
-Any changes in liquidity stress testing models/ assumptions are subject to ALCO and APAC LRM (Liquidity Risk Management) team's approval prior to the implementation.
+Any changes in liquidity stress testing models/assumptions are subject to ALCO and APAC LRM (Liquidity Risk Management) team's approval prior to the implementation.